-Notice that $F{\rm IF}$ can be positive or negative depending upon whether the sampling oscillator harmonic used is less than or greater than the YTO frequency.
+Notice that F{IF} can be positive or negative depending upon whether the sampling oscillator harmonic used is below or above the YTO frequency.
 The actual sampler IF is always positive, but the sign is carried along as a "bookkeeping" function which determines which way to sweep the fractional N oscillator (up or down) and what polarity the YTO error voltage should have (positive or negative) to maintain lock.